Pekka Buttler, June 2020

 Damaged lens mount

 There are two types of lens mount damage: excessive wear and trauma damage.
 Also, as I’m sure you know if you’ve read my article on lens mounts, lens mounts exist not only to allow the secure fastening and unfastening of a lens, but often also facilitate communication between camera body and lens.
-Thus, there are actually several functional elements of the lens mount which may incur damage.
+Hence, there are actually several functional elements of the lens mount which may incur damage.

 Excessive wear: Every time you fasten/unfasten a lens mount, the lens mount wears a tiny bit.
 This is due to that (not surprisingly, if you’ve read the articles on oily blades and haze) lens mounts are not lubricated.
 Instead, with every operation of the lens mount, dry friction will always take its (luckily minor) toll on the mount.
 Naturally, the whole point of designing an interchangeable lens camera is to allow the changing of lenses, so all mounts can take a great deal of wear, before that wear becomes excessive wear.
 Then again, how much fastening and unfastening of lenses is needed until it becomes excessively worn, varies somewhat depending on the characteristics of the mount design.